Jane Harrison (playwright): The Visitors

 Sydney Theatre Company and Moogahlin Performing Arts produced a second production of The Visitors at the Sydney Opera House in September / October 2023, directed by Wesley Enoch.
+This production won the 2023 Sydney Theatre Awards for Best Mainstage Production, and Best Ensemble, and went on to tour regional Australia in 2024.
+This production will be presented at the Perelman Performing Arts Center also known as 6 World Trade Center in New York City in January 2026.

-Victorian Opera (Melbourne) commissioned Harrison to collaborate with composer Christopher Sainsbury to develop an operatic version of The Visitors, staged at Arts Centre Melbourne in October 2023.
-The opera is on the Victorian Certificate of Education 2023 curriculum.
+Victorian Opera commissioned Harrison to collaborate with composer Christopher Sainsbury to develop an operatic version of The Visitors, staged at Arts Centre Melbourne in October 2023.

+The opera was listed on the Victorian Certificate of Education 2023 curriculum.